andrebell/winproxy/README.rst

 [TODO: Description]

+The proxy settings in Windows are basically given by four values:

+  - ProxyEnable
+  - ProxyHttp11
+  - ProxyServer
+  - ProxyOverride

+The value of ProxyEnable controls the use of the following proxy settings.
+Therefore, to turn the proxy on or off, one just has to change this single value.
+Since this is so common, the command line utility provides two convinience calls to turn the proxy on and off.

-To turn on the proxy call
+To turn the proxy on you have to call

   > winproxy on

-from the command prompt and to turn off the proxy run
+from the command prompt and to turn the proxy off you have to run

   > winproxy off

-from the command prompt.
+respectively.
 You may want to display the current proxy settings by

   > winproxy view